AlexanderSenf/ucla_data_processing/README.md

 Help is displayed:  `python processor/process.py --help`

-There are two commands available in teh script:
+There are two commands available in the script:
-* `process` is used to process an inpot file.
+* `process` is used to process an input file.
 * `add` is used to add a procuct code to the list of recognized codes.

 ### process